 WordPress themes are templates for building a website, so developers do not have to “reinvent the wheel.”
-WordPress themes have code already in place, so it’s easy for developers to add content and images easily.
+WordPress themes and plugins like lifterlms have code already in place, so it’s easy for developers to add content and images easily.
 And true, a developer can get your website up and running quickly and scaling your website or adding new pages later are relatively easy too.
 So it’s understandable to immediately think, that’s for me!
 Quick, easy, and indeed it will be the more affordable way to build my website.

 A funny thing happens during the creative process.
 You will probably develop some genuine opinions about the presentation of your brand, products, and services on the site, as well as colors and style elements.
 And here’s where the WordPress themes start to lose their luster, and you find out, often too late, that a custom design would have served you better.
 Why?
 Here are the top five reasons: